algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 The game is called **Gatekeeper**, and the story began like this:
 ![Introduction Card](./images/introduction_card.png)
-Then the tutorial is playable with the already designed cards on the [figma page](https://www.figma.com/design/8HPNc76tbBFUHng9vnqG2n/EcoQuest?node-id=296-412&node-type=canvas&t=CMAiP2Gods2REIfN-0) given above.

 The story has 2 parts : The Tutorial gameplay and the Main gameplay.